 Cassandra Litten is a small-voiced, big-hearted writer living in the Detroit area who has been penning poems and short stories since she was nine years old.
 Combining the aesthetic of old-fashioned romanticism with multi-faceted, modern characters she delves into the passions, evils, and kindnesses of human beings and creates narratives that are interesting and fresh while simultaneously paying homage to the stories she has always held close to her heart.

 "I’m a big fan of murder,” she says.
-“When I’m not writing about it, I’m reading about it in detective stories and murder mysteries, watching horror movies with my friends, or getting lost in a film noir.
-There’s nothing like the brutality of murder to make people take a good look at the frightening honesty of their own souls.”
+“When I’m not writing about it, I’m reading about it in detective stories and murder mysteries, watching horror movies with my friends, or getting lost in a film noir.”

 Creator/Chief Creative Director